 Luckily, most portable baby beds are a quick, foldable travel crib.
 However, some are more intuitive, faster and easier than others.
 The KidCo PeaPod Plus is by far the easiest as it works with the pop-up principle and you only have to remove it from the bag.

 Practice setting up your crib at home, to avoid unpleasant surprises and so you’ll know it’s complete.
-Before buying make sure to read our reviews and also scour the reviews on Amazon for more experiences from other parents.
-A fold up crib can have its quirks.
+Before buying make sure to read our portable crib reviews and also scour the reviews on Amazon for more experiences from other parents.
+A fold-up crib can have its quirks.
 For example, particular parts that need to be locked in a certain order.
 A crib like that is fine at home when you have the time to figure out the assembly, but it’s not very fun when trying to do a quick set up and bedtime in a hotel!
-Our Recommendation For the Best Folding Crib: Fisher-Price Ultra-Lite Day & Night
+Our Recommendation For the Best Folding Crib: Lotus Travel Crib

 As always, you want to ensure that you are getting a quality made product.
-Most travel cribs are made with mesh siding, but a few other things to look for is:
+Most travel cribs are made with mesh siding, but a few other things to look for are:

 Flame Retardant Materials: As more and more parents become conscious about what chemicals are used around our children, this is something to consider.
-Of course, the manufacturers are trying to make a safe product, but if you are concerned make sure your chosen travel crib adheres to safety regulations.
+Of course, the manufacturers are trying to make a safe product, but if you are concerned make sure your chosen portable baby cot adheres to safety regulations.
 For instance the Guava Family Lotus Travel Crib is the only travel crib with GreenGuard Gold non-toxic certification.

 Easy To Clean Materials and Fabric: Consider a crib that is easy to wipe down, clean, or even remove parts to wash.
 Kids can be messy, diapers leak… you want to make sure that essential parts of your travel crib are easy to clean.